 Transcript of Creating a Prezi Presentation of Your Research Topic ARTS 1303

-For this assignment, you will develop a Prezi presentation that you will present to the rest of the class.
+For this assignment, you will develop a Prezi for online presentation to the rest of the class.
 This will provide the class with an opportunity to learn about other research topics and to encounter new ways of approaching your own topics.

 Your Prezi should include:

 6. Historical context

 7. One citation of a source

 8. At least two questions